MD State Board of Elections releases RFP for new voting system

-SAVE our Votes (SOV) recommends that Maryland voters check their voter registration information to make sure that no one has tampered with it, following revelations that hackers could easily gain access to Maryland's new online registration system.
+OCTOBER 2012 -- SAVE our Votes (SOV) recommends that Maryland voters check their voter registration information to make sure that no one has tampered with it, following revelations that hackers could easily gain access to Maryland's new online registration system.

 According to several nationally prominent computer security experts who recently wrote a letter to Maryland's State Board of Elections (SBE), the new online voter registration system has "severe security vulnerabilities" that "leave the system open to large-scale, automated fraud, and make the Maryland system among the most vulnerable of all states' new online voter registration systems."
 Voters could have difficulty voting on election day if their registration information was altered in certain ways.

-SOV first alerted the State Board of Elections about the problem in August and then worked with computer security experts and election advocates from other states to develop recommendations to prevent, detect, and recover from potential attacks.
+SOV first alerted the State Board of Elections about the problem in August 2012 and then worked with computer security experts and election advocates from other states to develop recommendations to prevent, detect, and recover from potential attacks.
 The computer experts wrote a letter to the SBE in late September suggesting specific remedies election officials could put in place, both immediately and after the election.
 The SBE has never formally acknowledged receipt of nor responded to the letter, though it was discussed at the agency's September 27 meeting.

-According to an article published last Friday in the New York Times, the SBE says it has checks in place to detect fraud.
+According to an article published in the New York Times, the SBE says it has checks in place to detect fraud.
 But the SBE does not acknowledge that legitimate transactions may be nearly impossible to distinguish from fraudulent ones, and that if problems are discovered in the polling place, procedures for resolving them must be outlined in advance.

-Stop the reckless rush to internet voting
+Stop the reckless rush toward voting over the internet